 For many eCommerce startups, marketing is both a blessing and a curse.
-It isn't just about Facebook ads and Google AdWords anymore.
-The cluttered digital landscape means that it's harder to make an impression on consumers online.
-When you're planning your marketing strategy for your eCommerce business, direct mail might not be the first tactic that comes to mind.
+It isn’t just about Facebook ads and Google Ads anymore.
+The cluttered digital landscape means that it’s harder to make an impression on consumers online.
+When you’re planning your marketing strategy for your eCommerce business, direct mail might not be the first tactic that comes to mind.

-Before I met my CoFounder, Abram, I was working as a Senior Marketing Manager at a Fortune 500 company.
+Before I met my Co-founder, Abram, I was working as a Senior Marketing Manager at a Fortune 500 company.
 As someone who was constantly working towards launching a new marketing campaign, I got really frustrated with how inefficient and resource-intensive the process was.
-Our team had had a lot of success with direct mail campaigns in the past, but pushing the campaign from design mode to launch was a laborious process.
+Our team had a lot of success with direct mail campaigns in the past, but pushing the campaign from design mode to launch was a laborious process.

 There were times when it took weeks or months.
 What I really wanted – and couldn’t find – was a tool that would enable me to send direct mail as quickly & easily as email.
 Something that I could integrate and control through my existing digital marketing stack.